Dark Princess

-Major themes

-Du Bois explores internationalism and international racial solidarity, as well as corruption and violent radicalism within African-American culture.

-Dark Princess’s subtitle, A Romance, points to the narrative’s double valence.
-As Michèle Mendelssohn argues, "it is the story of a love affair, as well as the story of an ideological romance that challenges one of the United States’ most cherished ideas about itself, the notion that it is a land of progress and possibility for all.
-The love lost between the hero and the U. S. is the spur for the novel’s political reorientation."
+Dark Princess, written by sociologist W. E. B. Du Bois in 1928, and entered the United States public domain in 2024, is one of five historical novels.
+Considered one of his favorite works, the novel explores themes of double consciousness, racial solidarity, and romance as a form of double meaning.
+Through its blending of romance, fiction, and realism, Du Bois examines historical experiences in a way that the non-fiction genre does not allow.
+The lives of the characters in the novel, every success, failure, or heartbreak, were created to correlate with real historical events.
+The novel received mixed reactions from both early and modern-day readers.
+It was often recognized for how it distinguished itself from Du Bois's early works.

 Historical contexts

 Some critics believe that the book was inspired by the 1911 First Universal Races Congress in London, which Du Bois had attended.
 In developing the character of Kautilya, Du Bois has been discussed as possibly drawing inspiration from a few historical figures.
 Scholars have speculated that these may include an unnamed Indian princess at the Universal Races Congress, the Indian independence activist Bhikaji Cama, and the Pan-African Congress organizer Ida Gibbs Hunt, wife of diplomat William Henry Hunt.

 Late in life, Du Bois described this as his favorite work.